Who benefits from tummy tuck surgery?

 - Patients who want to increase self confidence that comes with the enhanced abdominal shape.

 - Patients with stretch marks and wanting to remove it by either removal of the affected skin or tightening of skin.

 The tummy tuck procedure is generally performed under general anesthesia.
 During tummy tuck surgery, a horizontal incision is made just above the pubic hairline.
 The length of this lower abdominal incision is determined by the amount of excess skin.
-The skin is then dissected up toward the rib cage, the muscle is tightened, and excess skin is removed.
+The skin is then dissected up toward the rib cage, the muscle is tightened, the belly button is repositioned and excess skin is removed.
 Surgeon may also recommend combining liposuction with your tummy tuck procedure for the best results.
 Drains are most often used and are removed several days following the procedure.

 - Our team will evaluate your medical history to check for conditions that may delay the surgery or the healing process.
 Some of the common conditions are:

-- Bleeding tendencies – problems with blood clotting, or lack of clotting.
+- Bleeding tendencies – problems with blood clotting, or lack of clotting

-- Scarring problems you have had in the past – like keloid scars and hypertrophic scars.
+- Scarring problems you have had in the past – like keloid scars and hypertrophic scars

 - Hypertension (High blood pressure) – particularly if it is not under control.